-Morning Glory Muffins are sweet, moist and ideal for busy mornings!
-Pair them with a mug of your favorite coffee for the perfect fall breakfast.
+Morning glory muffins are sweet, moist, and ideal for busy mornings!
+Pair them with a mug of your favorite coffee for the perfect on-the-go breakfast.

 Are you a muffin kind of person?
 I totally am, but most of the time, I prefer muffin tops.

 Yep, I’m the girl at Starbucks ordering one of their giant blueberry muffins and tossing the entire bottom of the muffin into the trash.
 It’s wasteful, I know.

 I’ve tried to pawn the muffin bottoms off on Elle by over-exaggerating their level of deliciousness, but the girl knows what’s up; she’s not having it.